 Photoshop You can design menus in Photoshop and import them as menu assets into your project.

 When you create a new menu, Encore automatically assigns a menu name based on the asset's filename.
 You can change this name and add a description in the Properties panel.
-(See Name menus and buttons.)
+(See "Name menus and buttons" on page 60.)